Azure/ResourceModules/docs/wiki/GettingStarted.md

   git clone 'https://github.com/Azure/ResourceModules.git'`
 ```

-from the command line of your choice.
+from the command-line of your choice.

 If you instead just want to have a copy of the repository's content you can instead download it in the `.zip` format.
 You can do this by navigating to the repository folder of your choice (for example root), then select the `<> Code` button on the top left and click on `Download ZIP` on the opening blade.